keycloak/keycloak/apps/admin-ui/README.md

 # Keycloak Admin UI

 This project is the next generation of the Keycloak Administration UI.
-It is written with React and [PatternFly 4](https://www.patternfly.org/v4/).
+It is written with React and [PatternFly 4](https://www.patternfly.org/v4/) and uses [Vite](https://vitejs.dev/guide/) and [Cypress](https://docs.cypress.io/guides/overview/why-cypress).

 ## Development